 - Are donations made to Victory Life Church tax deductible?
 Yes, contributions made to and for the use of Victory Life Church are tax deductible.

 - Is there a limit to the amount of my contributions that can be deducted on my tax return?
 Your deduction for charitable contributions generally cannot be more than 50% of your adjusted gross income (AGI), but in some cases 20% and 30% limits may apply.
-However, due to the 2017 Tax Cuts and Jobs Act, donors can now deduct up to 60% of AGI for monetary gifts donated from January 1, 2018 through December 31, 2025.
-Donors who exceed these limits may be able to carry over their excess contribution and deduct it in future years.
+However, for the year 2020, individuals may deduct qualified contributions of up to 100% of their AGI and may carry over to the next year donations in excess of 100% of their AGI.

 - What records do I need to keep in order to prove that I made a contribution?
 For cash contributions you must keep one of the following.